 The pervasive revolutionary spirit in 19th-century England as expressed in literature.
 Analysis of the Romantic and Victorian ages through examination of literary, social, religious, and scientific concepts and creations; reference to analogous 20th-century discoveries and attitudes.
-Co-requisite: EN 123.

 EN 335 Modern British Literature: Repression & Rebellion (3)